Home » Appraisal » Licensing » New Jersey » Requirements

 How to become an appraiser in New Jersey

-To become a real estate appraiser in New Jersey, the first thing you’ll need to do is obtain your Trainee Appraiser license.
+To become a real estate appraiser, typically the first thing you’ll do is obtain your Trainee Appraiser license.
+However, note that the Trainee Appraiser program is voluntary in the state of New Jersey.
 As a Trainee, you will assess residential properties under the guidance of a Certified Supervisory Appraiser, gaining the on-the-job experience required to become a fully licensed or certified appraiser.

 Follow these steps to become a Trainee Appraiser in New Jersey:

-Step 1: Complete 79 hours of qualifying education, including three AQB Basic Qualifying Education courses (75 hours) plus a Supervisor-Trainee orientation course (4 hours).
+Step 1: Complete 87 hours of qualifying education, including four AQB Basic Qualifying Education courses (83 hours) plus a Supervisor-Trainee orientation course (4 hours).

 Step 2: Find a Certified Supervisory Appraiser who will agree to oversee your on-the-job training during your stint as a Trainee.